 Your application and all supporting documents help us know your work, your goals, and your abilities as a future architect.
-Your personal statement should articulate why you want to become and architect and why you want to be a part of the Philadelphia University Master of Architecture program.
+Your personal statement should articulate why you want to become and architect and why you want to be a part of the Jefferson Master of Architecture Program.
 Please relate these intents to your previous design and academic pursuits, and to future goals.

 The personal statement should be in PDF format, 500-1000 words and include your full name.
 Since applications are not reviewed until all application material is received, your essay can be emailed as part of your application or in a separate email to firstname.lastname@example.org.

-Format: Printed or digital file in an 8.5” x 11” format (either portrait or landscape).
-The portfolio can be a maximum of 25 single-sided pages (this does not include cover or the table of contents).
+Format: Digital PDF file only!
+The portfolio can be a maximum of 25 single-sided pages in either a portrait or landscape format.
 Multiple images can be illustrated on one page, but make sure each is clearly labeled.
-Do not include original artwork - your portfolio should only contain high-quality reproductions of your work.
+Do not send any original artwork - your portfolio should only contain high-quality reproductions of your work.
 Three-dimensional objects sent to the University will not be accepted.
 Careful editing of your work is suggested.
 Students may also find it helpful to ask a mentor or college instructor for guidance before submitting the final portfolio.
-If being sent digitally, please send as a PDF.

 Front Cover: The cover should include your name, the name of all colleges you have attended and your degrees conferred.